T-Mobile Employee and Contractor

 Medical and health-related information

-Including your medical condition or disability, pregnancy status, health, sickness, vaccine record, injuries, temperature, communicable disease or other medical test results, beneficiary, and family information.
+In order to administer and manage employee benefits, our service providers may collect information like your medical condition or disability, pregnancy status, health, sickness, vaccine record, injuries, temperature, communicable disease or other medical test results, beneficiary, and family information.

 Personal or work vehicle information